saladuit/Unit_Battle_Codam/README.md

 You are not allowed to write more production code that is sufficient to pass the currently failing unit test.

-You will work in a team of 2-4 people in which half of the team will write the FAILING UNIT TESTS and the other half of the team will write PASSING CODE for those tests.
+You will work in a team of 4 people in which you will first decide how you are going to split the project into multiple components, after which you'll split the team into two pairs.
+Divide the components between the two pairs.
+You will alternate between navigating, writing a test case, and driving, making the test pass in the following cycle:
+* The first person will write a test case
+* The second person will make the test pass
+* The second person will make the next test case
+* The first person will make the test case pass
+* repeat!
 Good communication will be of utmost importance!

 ## Setup
 Run the following command before starting your project or add these commands to your .zsh or .bashrc